A Mogo Review for 2021

 Before free credit check services like Mogo, Credit Karma, or Borrowell, Canadians had to check their credit score and credit report directly through one of the credit bureaus, either through Equifax or TransUnion, usually for a fee.

 However, services like Mogo act as a middleman between the customer and the credit bureau to provide you with your credit score for free.

 Checking your credit score with Mogo will not negatively impact the score.
 That's because Mogo only performs soft credit checks, meaning that, unlike a hard check, it will not negatively impact your credit score.

 From then on, you’ll receive monthly updates through the app and by e-mail as your credit score changes and you improve your financial habits.
 You’ll also receive tips and tricks on how to improve your credit score.

-MogoProtect is credit identity fraud protection that monitors your credit profile for threats to your identity in the form of fraudsters using your information to apply for unwanted credit.
+MogoProtect is a credit identity fraud protection service that monitors your credit profile for threats to your identity in the form of fraudsters using your information to apply for unwanted credit products.

-The Mogo Visa Platinum Prepaid Card is not a credit card.
-Instead, it is a prepaid debit card that you can load with cash and use to make daily purchases.
+The Mogo Visa Platinum Prepaid Card is not exactly a credit card.
+Instead, it is a pre-paid debit card that you can load with cash and use to make daily purchases.
 Think of prepaid cards similar to Stack or KOHO.

 Uniquely, you can also earn cryptocurrencies with this card.
-You can earn 1%* Bitcoin cashback on all purchases you make within Canada and 2% cashback on international transactions.
+You can earn 1%* Bitcoin cashback on all purchases you make within Canada and 2%* cashback on international transactions.
 Your rewards are deposited monthly into a Bitcoin & Rewards account.

 Mogo: Personal Loans